 Although it may seem straightforward, finding a sprinkler valve in a large yard is a question that arises quite often.
 For a sprinkler valve repair, the first thing to do is to locate the valve; you might need to dig out the area if necessary.
-Many sprinkler system installers provide a system diagram that outline the location of sprinkler heads and valves for the owners, but some do not.
+Many sprinkler system installers provide a system diagram that outlines the location of sprinkler heads and valves for the owners, but some do not.
 Plus, if the sprinkler system was installed by the previous owner of the property, they may not have left you the diagram.

 Trying to discover the location of a sprinkler valve the process can be frustrating, but the following tips can guide you through the process.

 Some sprinkler valves are installed above ground and thus are easier to locate.
 These types of sprinkler valves are usually installed near the water source, so the best place to start is by looking around the perimeter of the house.
 Look behind bushes since shrubbery can sometimes spread as it grows and ends up hiding sprinkler valves.
 When the sprinkler valves are installed in a valve box that is then buried, finding them is more difficult.

 Estimate the location of the valves by picturing the layout of the sprinkler system.
 When you've narrowed down the possible location, careful probing can be used to find the exact spot.
 Use a long screwdriver to probe the ground by going down about 6 to 12 inches.
 Be careful when probing and go slowly so the probe doesn’t damage the sprinkler valve, water supply valve or the wiring.

 The following methods can help narrow down the location of the sprinkler valve: